amr080/x-protocol/README.md

 [USDX](https://github.com/x-protocol/tokens#USDX) is a rebasing ERC-20 token with a set of additional features, including pausing, blocking/unblocking accounts, role-based access control, and upgradability.
 The contract’s primary objective is to reflect the T-bills’ annual percentage yield (APY) within the token’s value.
 It achieves this through a reward multiplier rebasing mechanism, where the addRewardMultiplier function is called daily to adjust the reward multiplier, guaranteeing an accurate representation of yield from the underlying assets.

-Acknowledging the complexities of handling rebasing tokens in the DeFi ecosystem, the [wUSDX](https://github.com/x-protocol/tokens#wUSDX) contract serves as a wrapped token, simplifying integration while preserving stability.
-The wUSDX contract is an ERC-462 token vault, enabling users to deposit USDX in exchange for wUSDX tokens.
-The USDX tokens are rebasing, whereas the wUSDX tokens are non-rebasing, making wUSDX ideal for seamless integration with protocols in the DeFi ecosystem.
+Acknowledging the complexities of handling rebasing tokens in the DeFi ecosystem, the [USDXW](https://github.com/x-protocol/tokens#USDXW) contract serves as a wrapped token, simplifying integration while preserving stability.
+The USDXW contract is an ERC-462 token vault, enabling users to deposit USDX in exchange for USDXW tokens.
+The USDX tokens are rebasing, whereas the USDXW tokens are non-rebasing, making USDXW ideal for seamless integration with protocols in the DeFi ecosystem.

-The wUSDX contract incorporates the ERC-2612 permit functionality, allowing the use of signatures to grant token allowances.
-Additionally, the close relationship between the wUSDX and USDX contracts is also worth noting; the wUSDX contract leverages the account block list from the USDX contract to govern transfers and, specifically, prevent transfers from accounts included in the block list.
+The USDXW contract incorporates the ERC-2612 permit functionality, allowing the use of signatures to grant token allowances.
+Additionally, the close relationship between the USDXW and USDX contracts is also worth noting; the USDXW contract leverages the account block list from the USDX contract to govern transfers and, specifically, prevent transfers from accounts included in the block list.

-Finally, the wUSDX token transfers can be paused in two ways: either by being paused directly from within the wUSDX contract or in the event the USDX contract is paused.
+Finally, the USDXW token transfers can be paused in two ways: either by being paused directly from within the USDXW contract or in the event the USDX contract is paused.

 ## Contributing